NebulousAnchor/Aboleth/README.md

 * ASSUMPTION: You have
     * AWS Account
     * User with Secret ID and Secret Key ` Go to IAM -> Users in AWS Console and generate user with application credentials`
-    * S3 Bucket that is publicly avaliable to the instance to host `script.exp` and it is there.
     * Docker installed and running

 * Git clone repository